lukadfagundes/Josh/README.md

 - Memories are stored in `data/memories.json`
 - Gallery metadata is stored in `data/gallery.json`
+- Gallery photos are stored in `public/images/gallery/`
+- Memory photos are stored in `public/images/memory-photos/`
 - The memory form has a 10,000 character limit
+- Photo uploads limited to 10MB
+- Visitors can optionally attach photos and crop them before submitting
+- Visitors crop their own photos - admins cannot edit memory photos
 - Rate limiting: 5 submissions per minute per IP
 - User input is validated and escaped on the frontend to prevent XSS
 - Admin panel uses session-based authentication with bcrypt password hashing
-- Gallery images support lazy loading for better performance
+- All images support lazy loading for better performance

 ## Making Changes